-If the matter is resolved satisfactorily between the student and the faculty member, and the faculty member decides not to refer the student for University disciplinary action, the faculty member may still report the incident to the Office of Student Conduct and Judicial Affairs.
-The Office of Student Conduct and Judicial Affairs will maintain a record of the reported incident and may elect to pursue University disciplinary action against a student who is reported to that office for a subsequent act of academic dishonesty.
+If the matter is resolved satisfactorily between the student and the faculty member, and the faculty member decides not to refer the student for University disciplinary action, the faculty member may still report the incident to the Office of the Vice President for Student Services/Dean of Students.
+The Office of the Vice President for Student Services/Dean of Students will maintain a record of the reported incident and may elect to pursue University disciplinary action against a student who is reported to that office for a subsequent act of academic dishonesty.

-If the faculty member decides that a stronger sanction is needed instead of or in addition to any academic sanctions assigned by that faculty member, the incident may be referred to the Office of Student Conduct and Judicial Affairs for review and possible University disciplinary action.
-Once the referral is made to the Office of Student Conduct and Judicial Affairs, the incident will be handled in the same manner as would any other allegation under the Student Code of Conduct.
+If the faculty member decides that a stronger sanction is needed instead of or in addition to any academic sanctions assigned by that faculty member, the incident may be referred to the Office of the Vice President for Student Services/Dean of Students for review and possible University disciplinary action.
+Once the referral is made to the Office of the Vice President for Student Services/Dean of Students, the incident will be handled in the same manner as would any other allegation under the Student Code of Conduct.